* This is the Consumer Version. *

 Any underlying disorders are treated, and sometimes antibiotic ointments or pills, artificial tears, or a combination is given.

 Disorders that may cause blepharitis include bacterial (typically staphylococcal) infection of the eyelids or the ducts of the deeper glands that open at the edges of the eyelids, certain viral infections (usually herpes simplex), and allergic reactions (to pollens or sometimes to eye drops).
-Skin conditions such as seborrheic dermatitis (see Seborrheic Dermatitis) and rosacea (see Rosacea) affect the face including the eyelids, leading to inflammation and blepharitis.
+Skin conditions such as seborrheic dermatitis (see page Seborrheic Dermatitis) and rosacea (see page Rosacea) affect the face including the eyelids, leading to inflammation and blepharitis.
 Another cause is inflamed, blocked oil glands at the edge of the eyelids (called meibomian gland dysfunction), which can be caused by rosacea.
 Eye drops can trigger allergic reactions that cause blepharitis (called contact sensitivity allergic blepharitis).
 Sometimes the inflammation has no known cause.

 Blepharitis may cause the feeling that something is in the eye.
 The eyes and eyelids may itch and burn, and the edges of the eyelids may become red.
 The eyes may become watery and sensitive to bright light.